Questions and Concerns about LARC

 Long acting reversible contraception—or LARC—methods are safe, reliable, and prevent pregnancy for years.
-For many people they are a great choice, since they don’t require much.
-There’s nothing to remember every day, no interruptions before sex, and little thought required.
+For many people they are a great choice, since they don’t require much thought after they’re inserted.
+There’s nothing to remember every day and no interruptions before sex.

 Below we address some of the common myths and misperceptions about LARC methods, so you can decide whether a LARC is a good choice for you.

 Does it hurt to have a LARC inserted?

 This is a common question—and fear—about LARC methods.
 Does it hurt to have an IUD inserted?
 How bad is it?
 The answer is—it depends on the person.
 Many people describe feeling a “pinch” followed by cramping, some compare it to the discomfort of a Pap test, and others find the process quick and manageable.
 Watch the video above to see what real people experienced with an IUD.
 You can also read through a step-by-step guide on getting an IUD and check out the story of one woman who had a hard time with her IUD insertion, but in the end found that it was worth the effort.

 One suggestion to reduce possible discomfort is to schedule the insertion around times when your cervix is naturally a bit more open—during ovulation and during your period.
 If you’re interested in getting an IUD but concerned about pain, talk to your healthcare provider beforehand about your concerns, so they can help with pain management.

 And what about the implant?
 Pain doesn’t seem to be a common complaint among implant users, as the arm is numbed with an anesthetic before insertion.
 There can be some pain and bruising, though, and you may have a very small scar after removal.
 You can hear more from people who have used this method at Bedsider.

 Another common concern is that a LARC will cause problems with your menstrual cycle, like excessive bleeding and spotting between cycles.
 While it’s true you may see some changes in your cycle, it will depend on the type of LARC you’re using.